pablodecm/phd_thesis/src/102_chapter_2.md

 or supersymmetry, as well as looking for evidence of particle dark matter particle candidates.

-In spite of having ambitious research goals, its principle of operation is rather simple, it reduces to the detection of the outgoing particles produced as a result of high-energy interactions between protons and the meaurement of their most relevant properties such as their momenta, energy or their type.
+In spite of having such ambitious research goals, the principle of operation of CMS is rather simple, it can be reduced to the detection of the outgoing particles produced as a result of high-energy interactions between protons and the identification and measurement of their most relevant properties, such as momenta and energies.
+These is done by combining the information acquired by a large number of simpler detecting elements placed in layers around the collision region.
+The properties and kinematics of several of those final state detected particles can often be combined to compute observables of more complex objects.

 ### Experimental Geometry